felixxvo7/Air-Quality-Analysis-Project/README.md

 ### a.
 Sensor Calibration & Air Quality

--   How do sensor responses correlate with true pollutant concentrations?\
+-   How do sensor responses correlate with true pollutant concentrations?
--   Do environmental factors bias sensor readings?\
+-   Do environmental factors bias sensor readings?
 -   What are seasonal trends in AQI, and which pollutants dominate poor air quality?

 ### b.
 CO Prediction

--   Can temperature, humidity, and time predict CO(GT)?\
+-   Can temperature, humidity, and time predict CO(GT)?
--   Does adding sensor data improve prediction accuracy?\
+-   Does adding sensor data improve prediction accuracy?
 -   How do linear (Linear Regression) and nonlinear (Random Forest) models perform?

 ### c.
 NO₂ Time-Series Analysis

--   Is the NO₂ series stationary?\
+-   Is the NO₂ series stationary?
--   How do environmental variables and SAPRC-derived biochemical outputs correlate with NO₂?\
+-   How do environmental variables and SAPRC-derived biochemical outputs correlate with NO₂?
 -   Does a hybrid SARIMAX + SAPRC model outperform SARIMAX alone?

 ### d.
 Machine Learning Comparison

--   Which ML technique (e.g., XGBoost, SVR) performs best for pollutant prediction?\
+-   Which ML technique (e.g., KNN, Random Forest) performs best for pollutant prediction?
 -   Are time-series approaches superior to non-time-series methods?
+-   Can unsupervised learning be applied to this dataset?

 ## Planned Modeling Approaches